HCMID/ms-hackathon-2019/docs/preparation.md

 ---

+## Overview

+- every team should have at least two computers available.
--   a web browser
+- all machines should be able to run a web browser.

+At least one machine should have the following software:

--   a terminal (shell)
+-   a terminal (or shell)
 -   the Atom text editor ([download here](https://atom.io/))
 -  the "simple build tool," `sbt` ([download here](https://www.scala-sbt.org/index.html))